dshanske/simple-location/readme.md

 Simple Location uses WordPress Geodata to store location, as does the WordPress app.
 So setting location with the app should allow it to be displayed by Simple Location.
 The only major difference is that whether or not a location is public is set with either 0 for private or 1 for public.
 The spec implemented states a non-zero number is considered public.
 This plugin adds the option of 2, also known as protected, which shows a textual description of the location but does not display a map or geographic coordinates.

+However, now that the WordPress apps no longer support location, this may be moot.

 ### The Location Icon does not retrieve my location. ###